NicoleEic/Brainhack_Oxbridge/README.md

 * 2) read in data and bring it into a format that can be fed into a classifier

-* 3) build the architecture for the machine learning algorithm
+* 3) build the architecture for the algorithm

 * 4) Tune hyperparameters to improve accuracy